 Click here for information on Sarcoptic mange.

-In older times, some 30 years ago, dipping dogs with demodectic mange in motor oil was a popular home remedy.
+In older times, decades ago before there were effective medications, dipping dogs with demodectic mange in motor oil was a popular home remedy.
 Skin exposure to motor oil can cause rashes and skin destruction in severe cases.
 The hydrocarbons can be absorbed through the skin and cause a dangerous drop in blood pressure.
 If motor oil is licked off the coat, resultant vomiting can lead to aspiration of motor oil into the lungs and pneumonia.
 Kidney and liver damage can result from motor oil dipping.